gexpander/gex-docs/UNIT_FCAP.md

 ### Direct vs Indirect method

 The direct method works well for a wide range of frequencies, from Hz to tens of MHz.
 For very high frequencies, a prescaller can be enabled.
-This method has a best-case resolution of 1 Hz, which could be increased by extending the measurement time, which already needs to be long, usually 1 second or more for low frequencies.
+This method has a resolution of 1 Hz.
+It could be increased by extending the measurement time, usually 1 second.

 The indirect method has a sub-Hz resolution and is much faster than the direct method for low frequencies.
 It can be used for signals up to tens of kHz, while the direct method